CTE reuse#

 Examples#

-The following query defines a CTE named emea and references it twice: once in the main query and once in a subquery.
-With CTE reuse enabled, SEP computes the emea result set once and reuses it for both references.
+The following query defines a CTE named urgent that aggregates order counts and total prices for urgent orders, grouped by customer and clerk.
+The main query references urgent twice: once to filter results using a subquery that computes the average price from urgent, and once to aggregate the filtered results by clerk.
+With CTE reuse enabled, SEP computes the urgent result set once and reuses it for both references.

 )